 Schools is externally reviewed.
 This ensures that all people, processes, departments and operations of each school meet all accreditation standards.
-All of the Omaha Public High Schools are accredited through 2025 by Cognia and the State Department of Education.
+The Omaha Public Schools engages in systems accreditation with Cognia and all schools are accredited through 2025.

-Advertising and Promotion in the Schools - Policy No. 1060
+Advertising and Promotion in the Schools - OPS Policy 1060